 The amount of information that students can see regarding their performance on a linear test is set by the instructor(s) of their class.
 Students may see up to four different levels of information if those levels are made available.
 This article will describe those possible levels.

 This page will display the score you've achieved, whether or not you obtained a passing score, as well as the minimum percentage needed to pass.

-If the second level of results has been made available, you will have a "Next Page" button as shown above to continue on to the Extended Review.
+If the second level of results has been made available, you will have a "Next Page" button as shown in the picture above to continue to the Extended Review.

 Level 2 - Extended Review